-It's a no-fee bank, that offers some of the highest interest rates available on savings products, as well as some of the most innovative certificates of deposit (CDs) from any bank.
+CIT Bank is an online bank that offers a full suite of deposit products – checking, savings, money market, and certificates of deposit (CDs).
+They are a no-fee bank that offers some of the highest interest rates available on savings products, as well as some of the most innovative CDs from any bank.

-It doesn't offer checking accounts, credit cards, auto loans, or even IRA accounts, but it does offer the full range of mortgage products, as well as small business financing programs.
+This is an online bank that, and like every bank we review, is covered by FDIC insurance (FDIC #11063) of up to $250,000 per depositor.
+While they don’t offer credit cards, auto loans, or even IRA accounts, but it does have a full range of mortgage products, as well as small business financing programs.

-CIT Bank offers a high yield money market and savings account, and several high-yield CD products.
-Each of these products are available for custodial accounts, but not for IRA accounts.
-Interest on all deposit products is paid daily, and credited monthly.
+Continuing reading this CIT Bank review of their eChecking product, a high yield money market, multiple savings accounts, and several high-yield CD products.
+Each of these products are available for custodial accounts.
+Note that interest on all deposit products is paid daily and credited monthly:

-CIT Bank Money Market.
-This account is currently paying a rate of 1.80% APY on all balances and requires just $100 to open.
+This account is currently paying a rate of 1.55% APY on all balances and requires just $100 to open.
 The account comes with PeoplePay, a free service that allows you to send money to just about anyone with an email address or a mobile phone number.

-Savings Builder High Yield Savings Account.
-It's a savings account with a tier boost.
-The base savings builder interest rate is 1.22% APY with a $100 minimum to open.
-If your daily balance is under $25,000, you earn 1.22%.
+This is their most well-known account – it’s a savings account with a tier boost.
+The base savings builder interest rate is 1.00% APY with a $100 minimum to open.
+If your daily balance is under $25,000, you earn 0.40% APY.

 CIT Bank CDs